-- 1VerdictAs the most direct Tesla Model 3 rival yet, the Polestar 2 strikes a great balance between practicality and desirability
+- 1VerdictWith the addition of two single-motor variants, Polestar's Tesla Model 3 rival is more affordable, but still strikes a great balance between practicality and desirability

 - 2Range, battery & chargingLots of charging options and a competitive range keep the Polestar 2 on par with its rivals

-- 3Running costs - currently readingGenerous standard servicing deal and zero road tax make up for what's likely to be an expensive insurance premium for the Polestar 2
+- 3Running costs & insurance - currently readingGenerous standard servicing deal and zero road tax make up for what's likely to be an expensive insurance premium for the Polestar 2

 - 4Performance, motor & driveIt's fast, grippy and safe, but the Polestar 2 doesn't offer the last word in driving pleasure

 - 5Interior, dashboard & comfortGreat build quality, familiar architecture and impressive Google-powered infotainment all count in the Polestar 2's favour